DingDongRoar/dingdongroar.github.io/about.md

 | ![hinton]({{ site.url }}/assets/myAvatar.svg) |
 {: style="width:185px;margin-bottom:20px"}

 DingDongRoar is a veteran IT professional of more than twenty years.
 He is experienced in TCP/IP network administration, MS Windows system administration, and MS SQL Server database administration.
-In his free time, he studies modern development technologies, works with Ubuntu linux, and remains a Python enthusiast.
+In his free time, he studies modern development technologies, uses Ubuntu linux, and is a Python enthusiast.

 He is passionate about learning and devoted to solving the technical challenges facing today's businesses.